Euro to Polish zloty monthly exchange rate 2014-2024

 According to data from the European Central Bank, this graph displays the monthly exchange rate (as of the end of each month) of the euro to the Polish zloty (EUR/PLN).
 The concrete, or time, the measure shows the exchange rate as of the last day of each month, which is different from the standardized measure, a calculation of the average based on observations throughout the period in question.

-As of August 2024, the exchange rate of the euro to the zloty amounted to 4.2763 a decrease from the previous month.
+As of October 2024, the exchange rate of the euro to the zloty amounted to 4.3508 an increase from the previous month.

 EUR/PLN exchange rate analysis